binerogroup/documentation/_sources/storage/object-storage/object-encryption.rst.txt

 .. important::

-   If the secret in the :doc:`secret store </secret-store/index>` service is deleted, there is no way to recover the encrypted objects.
+   If you delete secret in the :doc:`secret store </secret-store/index>` service there is no way to recover the encrypted objects.
 Make sure to backup the secret and the data.

 The object storage service in Binero cloud also supports the SSE-KMS specification in the :doc:`S3 API <s3>`.

 When using this method you create an encryption key and store it in our :doc:`secret store </secret-store/index>` service and send the secret ID with each API request.
-This needs to be an encryption key that works with AES-256 that is used.
+This needs to be an encryption key that works with AES-256.

-The data is stored at rest (on disk) with your encryption key and the encryption is stored in the :doc:`secret store </secret-store/index>` service.
+The data gets stored at rest (on disk) with your encryption key that is using the :doc:`secret store </secret-store/index>` service.

 To get started with using SSE-KMS, see below: